-Darwin’s conclusions about the origin of species received much criticism when they were published in the mid 1800’s.
-So convincing, however, were his observations that within only 20 years the theory of evolution had been accepted as scientific fact.
-The globe-trotting naturalist, biologist, and geologist transformed forever the way humans understand their own history and the history of the natural world.
+Darwin’s conclusions about the origin of species received much criticism when they were published in the mid 1800s.
+So convincing, however, were his observations that within only 20 years, the theory of evolution had been accepted as scientific fact.
+The globe-trotting naturalist, biologist, and geologist forever transformed how humans understand their own history and the history of the natural world.

 Alexander Graham Bell

 As the owner of the first US patent on the telephone, Bell is most often credited as it’s the inventor.
 The transformative power of his achievement cannot be underestimated.
 The telephone changed not only the way we communicate but also the very possibility of global communications and a hyper-connected future.